DSCI-310-2024/predict_tornado/README.md

 aesthetics that render your visualizations more pleasing.

-Moreover, `accuracy_plot` is very different because even though it uses `ggplot2` functions, no other package function creates a scatterplot that compares the accuracy of a linear regression model to the actual observations.
+Moreover, `accuracy_plot` is very different because even though it uses `ggplot2` functions, it creates a scatterplot that compares the accuracy of a linear regression model to the actual observations.

 `process_data` is also different from `dplyr`’s `select` and `filter` as it combines these different functions to create an efficient data